Aug 25, 2021

 If you don’t have any immediate debt or other costs that need to be addressed, then investing at least a part of the inheritance is a smart financial move for your future and the future of your family.
 Now, before we go any further, do keep in mind that investing always carries a certain amount of risk to it, and that past performances of certain assets are no guarantee for the future.
 With that being said, the best way to mitigate that risk is to avoid putting all of your eggs in one basket.
 Look for a portfolio with low-cost ETFs and mutual funds that’s spread out across various industries and companies, and plan on letting your investments grow for a minimum of ten years, if not longer, in order to truly benefit from the market’s return rate.

-Another tip: Look into investing in tax-advantaged accounts like RRSPs and TFSAs in order to maximize your investments even further.
+Another tip: Look into investing in tax-advantaged accounts like RRSPs and TFSAs in Canada or IRAs in the United States in order to maximize your investments even further.

 If you have children who you’re hoping to send off to university or a higher learning institution, setting some money aside in a savings account with decent return rates is a good move.
 You’ll need this money soon-ish, so it’s probably not a good candidate for an investment account, but a high-interest savings account eliminates risk and still allows you to benefit from modest returns.
 By the time your kids reach college age, you’ll be ready to help them out financially.